 Note 7

-In quite many situations, it is useful to visualize stereoscopic information in quasi 3D space on a screen.
+In quite many situations, it is useful to visualize stereoscopic information in quasi 3D space on a computer screen.

 The bottleneck is that such 3D graphics usually require more detailed knowledge and computer programming skills.

 The Jupyter notebook, however, allows us to perform this task in an extremely easy way.